The David Ross Education Trust

 Staff Training

-The SENCO delivers an introductory session for new teachers as a part of the College's staff induction programme.
+The SENDCo delivers an introductory session for new teachers as a part of the College's staff induction programme.

 There is a specific in-house training programme for Learning Support Assistants aimed at developing their skills in supporting students with disabilities and/or SEN.